UpsettingBoy/npm_rs/README.md

 [Documentation](https://docs.rs/npm_rs)

-This library will aid you in executing npm commands when building your crate/bin, removing the burden on having to manually do so.
+This library will aid you in executing **npm** commands when building your crate/bin, removing the burden on having to manually do so or by using a tool other than **Cargo**.

 ## Using npm_rs
 ```rust